WooZoo86/Winbuntu/README.md

 The following instructions will let you get Winbuntu up and running locally

 ### Prerequisites
-Currently the only prerequisite is that you have installed Windows 10 Personal or Professional April 2018 update or newer.
+Currently the only prerequisite is that you have installed Windows 10 Personal or Professional Build 17763 or newer; if you are unsure which version of windows you have, open a powershell terminal and enter `[System.Environment]::OSVersion.Version`.
 There is no reason why this shouldn't work on older versions or the most recent update to LTSB, but it has not been tested or verified.

 ### Installation
 1. Download this repository